F5Networks/f5-telemetry-streaming/detailed_information.md

   - Note: Examples assume TS listener is using port 6514.
   - Note: BIG-IP configuration pointing to a local on-box listener requires additional objects, configuration of those are included below.
   - Note: Per-app Virtual Edition BIG-IP limits the number of virtual servers available, to avoid creating the virtual server in the following configuration it is possible to point the pool directly at the TMM link-local IPv6 address (configuration note: remove any pool monitor).
-Example: `ip addr` -> tmm (interface) -> inet6 (entry) = fe80::298:76ff:fe54:3210
+Example: `ip addr` -> tmm (interface) -> inet6 (entry) = look for link-local address starts with **FE80**

 Configuration